treyjones/Kubernetes101/Troubleshooting/Pods.md

   }
 ]
 ```
+## QUIZ??
+What does the command below do?
 ```sh
 kubectl uncordon node01
 ```
+> When you want to run an upgrade on the node. **Then at this point it cannot accept pods**. uncordon restores the node back to be able to receive pods or so.

 ### Why cant I access my service?
 First, lets get a look at whats happening within the cluster, specifically to make sure that their container is running.